2a6m/AppMobile-PWA/README.md

 # AppMobile-PWA : Retro Shooter

-This project was realized by Bourguignon Maxime and Simon Christophe.
+This project was realized by Bourguignon Maxime and Simon Christophe.\
+We both use a Debian based Linux environment.

 ## Introduction